MysterySeeker88/Password-Strength-Check-Project/Readme.md

 # Password Strength Check - Project
 The Beginner-Friendly Password Strength Check project is designed to create a simple tool for users to assess the strength of their passwords.
 It provides an easy-to-use interface where users can input their passwords and receive immediate feedback on their strength level.
-This project is tailored for individuals who may not be familiar with complex security concepts, offering a straightforward way to improve their online safety by generating stronger passwords.